stefanbirkner/fake-sftp-server-rule/README.md

 The port of the server is obtained by `sftpServer.getPort()`.
 You can change it by calling `setPort(int)`.
 If you do this from within a test then the server gets restarted.
-Therefore I recommend to set the port immediately after creating the rule in order to avoid the time consuming restart.
+The time-consuming restart can be avoided by setting the port immediately after creating the rule.

     public class TestClass {
       @Rule